 Buying American means reinvesting U.S. tax dollars in the U.S. economy.
 Buying American means preserving and creating jobs here in the United States.
 Buying American is good public policy and is simply the right thing to do.

-If this issue is important to you, please contact your member of congress.
+If this issue is important to you, please contact your congressional representatives.

 Why Buy American?